-In 2006, the Town set a priority for implementation of each action item in the Plan using the STAPLEE criteria described in FEMA's "How-to Guide #3: Developing the Mitigation Plan" (FEMA 386-3).
-The Town reviewed its progress in updating the Plan, and continues to maintain the same priority but with qualitative rating labels (daily, monthly, annually, 2013-2017, 2018-2022 and 2023 onward).
-The Town used the STAPLEE rating system for mitigation action items, some of which now include an increased concern for the long-term effects of sea level rise.
+In 2006, the Town set a priority for implementation of each action item in the Plan using the weighted STAPLEE criteria described in FEMA's "Howto Guide #3: Developing the Mitigation Plan" (FEMA 386-3).
+The Town reviewed its progress in updating the Plan, and again used the STAPLEE method to prioritize all projects including items from 2006 Plan, some of which now include an increased concern for the long-term effects of sea level rise.